robotmedia/RMStore/README.md

 }
 ```

-If security is a concern you might want to avoid using an open source verification logic, and provide your own custom verfication instead.
+If security is a concern you might want to avoid using an open source verification logic, and provide your own custom verificator instead.

-###Custom verification
+###Custom verificator

-RMStore delegates receipt verfication and you can provide your own implementation using the `RMStoreReceiptVerificator` protocol:
+RMStore delegates receipt verification, enabling you to provide your own implementation using  the `RMStoreReceiptVerificator` protocol:

 ```objective-c
 - (void)verifyTransaction:(SKPaymentTransaction*)transaction